Summary

 - Technical Skills Development:

-- Masters advanced C. elegans genetics techniques including CRISPR/Cas9 genome editing.
+- Masters advanced C. elegans genetics techniques that includes CRISPR/Cas9 genome editing.

 - Gains expertise in microbiome manipulation and high-throughput screening methods.